ci-compass/cicf/week04-git-and-coding-standards/README.md

 ### Push to a GitHub Repository

-Lets practice pushing a commit to a repository.
+Let's practice pushing a commit to a repository.
 First, check out the repository I have prepared, [cicf-2025](https://github.com/dbrower/cicf-2025).

     $ cd